-10. What points to keep in mind when creating Likert scales?
+What to keep in mind when creating Likert scales

 For example, rather than asking “Do you like our products?”, it is better to ask more specific questions such as “Are you satisfied with the quality of our products?” or "Do you think our products are good value for money?"

 Don't offer too many options.
 If you offer too many options on your Likert scale (we recommend using fewer than 7), respondents are more likely to choose an option at random, resulting in inaccurate data.